perrin-isir/xomx/xomx/tutorials/xomx_kidney_classif.md

 the [xomx_pbmc.md](xomx_pbmc.md) tutorial (Step 2).

-We compute the dictionary of feature indices, which is required by some XOMX functions:
+We compute the dictionary of feature indices, which is required by some *xomx* functions:
 ```python
 xd.uns["var_indices"] = xomx.tl.var_indices(xd)
 ```